Schema style guide¶

 The fact can’t be calculated in all cases.
 For example, a tender notice might specify a contract period’s

-are known.The fact is calculated from details that are unpublished.
+durationInDays, before itsstartDateandendDateare known.The fact is calculated from details that are unpublished.
 For example, many jurisdictions don’t publish unsuccessful bidders.
 As such, we include a

-field, in addition to atenderers
+numberOfTenderersfield, in addition to atenderersarray.

-Normative statements#
+Normative statements¶

 Note